alimi/video_playlist/README.markdown

-# video playlist
+#video playlist

-video playlist creates playlists on YouTube based on Billboard top charts.
-Scheduled tasks are run weekly to refresh playlist content.
-Users can access playlist through web app.
+video playlist pulls songs from the Billboard music charts, www.billboard.com, and creates playlists on YouTube.
+Scheduled tasks are run weekly to refresh the playlists' content.
+Users view the playlists through the web app at http://stormy-flower-289.heroku.com.

 #TODO

--Add the code...
+- Move tasks to update playlists from cron task to delayed job
+- Update stylesheets to work in older browsers (IE)
+- Update app to display videos in different sizes depending on screen size